Lee Jun-ho: Acting career

-In November 2021, after completing his mandatory military service, he starred in the historical romance drama The Red Sleeve, playing the role of Crown Prince Yi San, alongside Lee Se-young as Royal Consort Uibin Seong.
-The drama became a success, sweeping 8 awards at the 2021 MBC Drama Awards, with him getting Top Excellence Award.
-Lee was the first idol-actor to win Best Actor at 2022's Korea PD Awards, and also won the awards for Most Popular Actor and Best Actor – Television at the 58th Baeksang Arts Awards, becoming the first idol to win the latter.
-Lee was also the first idol-actor to win Top Excellence Award, Actor in a miniseries at the 2022 APAN Star Awards and first-idol actor to win Grand Prize (Daesang) for Actor of the year at the 2022 Asia Artist Awards.
-Lee ranked first among all male idols in the January 2022 brand-reputation rankings published by KBRI.In an interview on You Quiz on the Block, Lee revealed that he received around 100 script offers following the success of The Red Sleeve.
+In November 2021, following his mandatory military service, Lee starred as Crown Prince Yi San in the historical romance drama The Red Sleeve, alongside Lee Se-young as Royal Consort Uibin Seong.
+The drama became a critical and popular success, receiving eight awards at the 2021 MBC Drama Awards, where Lee won the Top Excellence Award.
+His performance earned him Best Actor at the 34th Korea PD Awards in 2022, becoming the first idol-turned-actor to win the category.
+He also won Best Actor – Television and Most Popular Actor at the 58th Baeksang Arts Awards, becoming the first idol-actor to win in the Best Actor – Television category at the Baeksang Arts Awards.
+Lee was also the first idol-actor to win the Top Excellence Award for Actor in a Miniseries at the 2022 APAN Star Awards and the first idol-actor to win Grand Prize (Daesang) for Actor of the Year at the 2022 Asia Artist Awards.
+Lee ranked first among all male idols in the January 2022 brand-reputation rankings published by KBRI.
+In an interview on You Quiz on the Block, Lee revealed that he received numerous script offers following the reception of The Red Sleeve.